BetaMasaheft/makepdf/README.md

 The bibliography is compiled from the Zotero EthioStudies Group using both for citations and references the HLZ styles.
 This does not guarantee the correctness of it, please see the relative documentation linked above.

+If you want to use a local style or bibliography and avoid the Zotero connection, you may produce a bibliography in the required format and store it alongside the data, then change the ways in which the bibliography and the in-text citations are handled.
+These changes will depend on many aspects: what export format you use, which source, etc.

 #### Identifies entities (persons, places, works)
 If you use `persName` and `placeName`, these will be made into links and if they do not contain text, they will print out the